oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

 All local accesses must be (directly or indirectly) nested within the operation that created the local.

-`LoadLocal` and `StoreLocal` are the preferred way to access locals because they are efficient and can be [quickened](Optimization.md#quickening).
+`LoadLocal` and `StoreLocal` are the preferred way to access locals because they are efficient and can be quickened to [avoid boxing](Optimization.md#boxing-elimination).
 You can also access locals using [`LocalSetter`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/LocalSetter.java), [`LocalSetterRange`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/LocalSetterRange.java), or various helper methods on the [`BytecodeNode`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/BytecodeNode.java).

+It is undefined behaviour to load a local before a value is stored into it.

 ### Scoping

 By default, interpreters use _local scoping_, in which locals are scoped to the enclosing `Root` or `Block` operation.
 When exiting the enclosing operation, locals are cleared and their frame slots are automatically reused.
-Since the set of live locals depends on the location in the code, most of the local accessor methods mentioned above are parameterized by the current `bytecodeIndex`.
+Since the set of live locals depends on the location in the code, most of the local accessor methods on `BytecodeNode` are parameterized by the current `bytecodeIndex`.

 Interpreters can alternatively opt to use _global scoping_, in which all locals get a unique position in the frame and live for the entire extent of the root.
 The setting is controlled by the `enableLocalScoping` flag in [`@GenerateBytecode`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/GenerateBytecode.java).